 The area is significant when assessed against the Canterbury Regional Policy Statement criteria, principally because it supports indigenous vegetation that has been reduced to less than 20% of its former extent in the ecological district.

 Condition and Management:

-The cabbage tree is in moderate condition; its trunks have been damaged by stock (presumably cattle).
-The tree should be protected from stock damage and any herbicide that may be applied to control nearby weed species.
+The cabbage tree appears healthy.
+The tree should be protected from stock damage.
+Any application of herbicide to control nearby weed species (such as gorse) should avoid the cabbage tree.